gnss-sdr/geniuss-place/_posts/2018-01-18-google-summer-code-2018-ideas-list.md

 If you are an eligible and interested student, read through the list and note the projects you are interested in.
 You, as the student programmer, then submit a proposal to Google, using the [GSoC 2018 website](https://summerofcode.withgoogle.com/).
 If GNSS-SDR is among the accepted mentoring organization, the application form for students will be open from March 12 16:00 UTC until March 27 16:00 UTC.
 We recommend you to submit your application early.
 By doing so, it will be given a greater share of attention than is possible for applications submitted at the last minute.

-You might submit a proposal following the guidelines below, or you might want to adapt it.
+You might submit a proposal following the guidelines below, or you might want to adapt them to your needs.
 Changes to the proposal could include:

   * You think the project as suggested is too large and you can only feasibly complete part of it; if so, make sure your proposal covers a reasonable subset of the functionality (that is, something which is useful without the rest of the project being implemented).